-Well, in out of my favorite books, Outliers by Malcolm Gladwell, the author states that becoming exceptionally good at something takes about 10,000 hours of experience.
+Well, in one of my favorite books, Outliers by Malcolm Gladwell, the author states that becoming exceptionally good at something takes about 10,000 hours of experience.

 In my own experience for intellectual skills, I found that number to be 10,000 hours to be good at something and 20,000 hours to be really exceptional.

-If my estimate of her training were 1,000 hours, that seem off by a factor of 10X -- and I would want to re-check my math.
+If my estimate of her training were 1,000 hours, that seems off by a factor of 10X — and I would want to re-check my math.
 If I had estimated 100,000 hours, that too would be a red flag that would prompt me to check my math (and my assumptions).